 Include samples taken from the previous 12 months of routine baseline inspection reports.
 Also include assessments and audits of the corrective action program that were completed within the previous 12 months.

-Assessment - of Problem Identification Document a general conclusion regarding the licensee’s in problem identification.
+Assessment - Adequacy of Problem Identification Document a general conclusion regarding the licensee’s adequacy in problem identification.
 Include the bases for the general conclusion.
 Discuss issues and relevant observations regarding problem identification, and properly disposition any related findings.

-Assessment - of Prioritization and Evaluation of Issues Document a general conclusion regarding the licensee’s in problem evaluation, and include the bases for that conclusion.
+Assessment - Adequacy of Prioritization and Evaluation of Issues Document a general conclusion regarding the licensee’s adequacy in problem evaluation, and include the bases for that conclusion.
 Discuss issues relative to:

-The of the licensee’s process for prioritizing issues
+The adequacy of the licensee’s process for prioritizing issues

 Technical adequacy and depth of evaluations (including root cause analysis where appropriate)